 - And more

-The installation of other methods is also self-explanatory and can be made self-administered.
-However, if you need a method that is not on the list, check Magento Connect for it, download it and install following the developers’ instructions.
+You can set up payment options in the Admin menu: System > Configuration > Payment Methods.
+The installation of all payment methods is self-explanatory and can be self-administered.
+However, if you need a method that is not on the list, check Magento Marketplace, download it and install while following the developers’ instructions.

+Transactional email setup.
 To make your buyers feel confident about their orders and payment events, configure a transactional email function in System > Transactional emails.
 Although Magento has this option pre-installed, you will need to make some adjustments.

 Also, the installation of a reliable analytics package allows having up-to-date visitor statistics to track their origin, the sums they have spent in your e-store and the products they viewed and actually bought.

-Magento for Business Development
+Magento for Business Growth